 Motivation is key when it comes to learning Spanish later on in life.
-This shouldn’t be a problem since learning a language as an adult usually comes from wanting to enrich your life.
-From here on out, we’ll assume you have the necessary motivation.
-We’ll also assume that you won’t spend your whole class daydreaming and you’ll actually listen to the Spanish words coming out of your teacher’s mouth.
+This shouldn’t be a problem since learning a language as an adult usually comes from wanting to achieve a form of personal enrichment.

 As you can see, there are already some advantages to choosing to learn a foreign language in later life.
 However, there are also disadvantages.
-There’s one thing you can rely on to motivate yourself.
-Spanish will be easier than a number of other languages because a large portion of English vocabulary shares its roots with Spanish.
+There’s one thing you can rely on to motivate yourself as a new learner; Spanish will be easier than a number of other languages because a large portion of English vocabulary shares its roots with Spanish.

 As you’ve guessed, the same goes for most non-European languages, too.
 This is great news for anyone interested in learning Spanish.
 However, don’t think that this means that Spanish is really easy to learn.
 It also means that you can’t just put “o” or “a” on the end of every word in English, either!

 Are you starting Spanish from scratch?
 You probably know more Spanish than you think you do.
 You’ve probably heard a few words, already.